chuchunf/leetcode-scala-3/src/main/scala/monotonicstack/monotonicstack.md

 # Monotonic Stack
-A monotonic stack is a stack whose elements are monotonically increasing or decreasing, normally used to track the **maximum or minimum** element in a data set.
+A monotonic stack is a stack whose elements are monotonically increasing or decreasing, It is commonly used to track the **maximum or minimum** element in a data set.

 ## implementation
 * The index is stored in the stack and forms a mono-sequence, either increasing or decreasing